 Social and Environmental Responsibility Programme

 Operation Wallacea adheres to a social and environmental responsibility programme that meets (and exceeds in some aspects) the requirements of a Responsible Tourism Operator.
-The policy is described below with examples from some of the 25 sites in 11 countries in which the Operation Wallacea research programmes run, on how each of the clauses are met.
+The policy is described below with examples from some of the 14 countries in which the Operation Wallacea research programmes run, on how each of the clauses are met.

 To ensure that all field operations are run by local NGOs or host country academic institutions who own the facilities and equipment used

 The purpose of this clause is to ensure that as much as possible of the funding provided by the project is spent in the host country.
 In some countries there were existing NGOs or academic institutions that could run the research programme from the outset.
-These included the University of Havana for the two Cuba sites, AmazonEco for the two Peru sites, Wildlife and Ecological Investments for the sites in South Africa and Mozambique, and Honduran Coral Reef Foundation and Coral View for the two marine research programmes in Honduras.
+These included the University of Havana for the two Cuba sites, AmazonEco for the two Peru sites, Wildlife and Ecological Investments for the sites in South Africa, and Honduran Coral Reef Foundation and Coral View for the two marine research programmes in Honduras.
 For other countries new NGOs have been formed to run the research programmes and to use the facilities created by the programmes to attract additional income outside the Opwall season.
-These include NGOs that have been formed with assistance from Operation Wallacea such as the Nature and Science Foundation of Egpyt that runs the Egypt sites and Grupo de Apoyo al Desarrollo that runs the projects on the Honduran coast.
+These include NGOs that have been formed with assistance from Operation Wallacea such as Grupo de Apoyo al Desarrollo that runs the projects on the Honduran coast.
 At some of the largest sites there were no obvious existing partners and the expeditions were therefore run initially by Operation Wallacea directly.
 After a few years of operation the most reliable local staff were encouraged to form a new NGO and the facilities and equipment built up by Operation Wallacea were then handed over to them and a period of joint operation agreed.
 All these sites are now run by these new NGOs including Lawana Ecotone for the Indonesian forest sites, Lembaga Alam for the Indonesian marine sites and Expediciones y Servicios Ambientales de Cusuco for the Honduran mountain sites.

 To maximise the income from the field operations to local communities